-One of the best things about summer is cooling off in your local swimming hole, especially if you can have a swimming buddy!
-If you live near a dog friendly lake or beach, or you have a backyard pool, you should definitely encourage your dog to join you for a swim.
+One of the best things about summer is cooling off at your local swimming spot, especially if you can have a swimming buddy!
+If you live near a dog-friendly lake or beach, or you have a backyard pool, you should definitely encourage your dog to join you for a swim.

 Should Dogs Wear Life Jackets?